macloo/python-adv-web-apps/docs/flask_db1.rst

 .. important:: Only one environment variable on your computer, or in an app, can be named ``DATABASE_URL`` — it’s a variable name, so you can change the string to something else, and you can set as many different variables as you need.

+.. note:: If you’re using a SQLite database, don’t bother with environment variables.